shindavid/AlphaZeroArcade/README.md

 more generic but at a serious performance cost.
 This implementation is designed to be maximally generic at minimal overhead.

+The implementation aims to incorporate as many state-of-the-art ideas and techniques as possible from other projects.
+In particular, it borrows heavily from [KataGo](https://github.com/lightvector/KataGo).
+In the limit, it hopes to work just-as-well as KataGo does for go, while minimizing go-specific details in its implementation.

 ## Getting Started

 ### Initial setup

 The project assumes you are working on a Linux platform.
 No other OS's will be supported.

 It is recommended to create a conda environment for this repo.
-You can use the project's `environment.yml` for this purpose.
+You can use the project's `requirements.txt` for this purpose.

 After creating and activating the conda environment, you must run the following command from the repo root one-time to